-Because, to become a “good writer” (good writers does not exist) and improve my writing skills, I do have to learn new things right?
+Because to become a “good writer” (good writers does not exist) and improve my writing skills, I do have to learn new things.
 I believe you should too.

 Sometimes I feel like I have more meaningful things to do than writing.
 I know you also think the same.
-But I have a lot to write.
+But I have a lot to write about.
 That is why I keep writing.

 Yes, I know, it is not easy to beat the writing fear.
 Even if I write, that doesn’t mean I have beaten my writing fears entirely.

 Nobody beats the writing fear completely even the best writers have that fear deep inside.
-You can’t wait until you conquered the fear.
+You can’t wait until you conquer the fear.
 You have to cope with the fear and write.

 Here is the deal.
-You are going to fail, reject and get negative feedbacks.
+You are going to fail, reject and get negative feedback.
 I’m really sorry.
 I don’t know how to deliver that soft, or I don’t mean to be discouraging.

 Are you planning to submit your first piece to your favorite blog as a guest author?
 Don’t even think about that yet.
 The probability of rejection is pretty high unless you are a terrific writer.

 However, your article might not be good enough for their blog.
-I believe that it is good enough for your blog or publish on your Medium account.
+I believe it is good enough for your blog or publishes on your Medium account.

 Count it as a massive achievement as a writer.

 They will inspire you to write more.
-They will help you to optimize your content and give tips to get the best writing out from you.
+They will help you optimize your content and give tips to get the best writing from you.